Skip to main content

 Once something surfaces, I ask:

-Then I let it rip.
+Let it rip.

-Step 3: Tag One Specific Impact
+Step 3: Notice One Specific Impact

-After the timer goes off, I pick one thing—and look closer at the weight it's adding.
+After the timer goes off, I pick one thing and look closer at the weight it’s adding.

-I kept circling the same frustrations, journaling or talking without really processing.
+I kept circling the same frustrations, just journaling or talking without really processing.

-This step has two parts: 3A and 3B
+Note: This step has two parts: 3A and 3B

 Step 3A: Pick Today's Leading Issue